AdobeDocs/campaign-classic.en/help/installation/using/configure-fda-teradata.md

 Customers with a Latin-1 Teradata database migrating to a recent Campaign Classic release will have to add the parameter APICharSize=1 in the options of the external account.
 -->

-### Database configuration {#database-configuration}

-#### User configuration {#user-configuration}
+### User configuration {#user-configuration}

-The following rights are required: create/drop/execute custom procedures, create/drop/insert/select tables.
+The following rights are required on the external database: create/drop/execute custom procedures, create/drop/insert/select tables.
 You may also have to create user mode functions if you want to use md5 and sha2 function on your Adobe Campaign instance.

 Make sure to configure the correct time zone.
 It should match what will be set in the external account created in the Adobe Campaign instance.